michalsenkyr/michalsenkyr.github.io/_drafts/spark-performance.md

 Later it was realized that DataFrames can be thought of as just a special case of these Datasets and the API was unified (using a special optimized class called Row as the DataFrame's data type).

+However, there is one caveat to keep in mind when it comes to Datasets.
+As developers became comfortable with the collection-like RDD API, the Dataset API provided its own variant of its most popular methods - filter, map and reduce.
+These work (as would be expected) with arbitrary functions.
+As such, Spark cannot understand the details of such functions and its ability to optimize becomes somewhat impaired.

 ## 2. Partitioning

 ## 3. Serialization